Skip to content

 Our needs are different, and we may be more patient with setbacks.
 This does not necessarily spell being less hungry but, perhaps, less able to truly go for broke.

 The not-so-young person’s role in a startup is often more advisory.
-We are the ones who can’t quit day jobs until the salaries are decent.
+We are the ones who cannot quit our day jobs until the salaries are decent and reliable.
 And that day may never come.

-Making contacts is vital – I hooked up with the Bot Boys at an event like that – but it can’t just be “Hey, let’s get a bunch of startups together, eat pizza and trade business cards!”
+Making contacts is vital – I hooked up with the Bot Boys at an event like that – but it cannot just be “Hey, let’s get a bunch of startups together, eat pizza and trade business cards!”
 The startups that are succeeding are too busy for such activities.
-And those that aren’t ….
+And those that are not ….

 And Even More…